Djanghao/tree-pro/README.md

 # tree-pro

-`tree-pro` prints a concise directory tree, folding identical subdirectories and limiting the number of files shown per level.
+`tree-pro` is a lightweight alternative to `tree`, providing clean directory trees with folded duplicates and file limits.

 ## Install